 The new Gigabyte model for the GTX 980 Ti, which offers a system Cooling Built-in closed water, very impressive in his first reviews

-If you are in advanced GeForce GTX 980 Ti models, you should also be familiar with the new Gigabyte Extreme Gaming WaterForce model, which goes the way of the Fury X's AMD And offers Cooling Water in a closed system straight out of the box, with very good results.
+If we were dealing with advanced models of the GeForce GTX 980 Ti - you should also know the fresh Extreme Gaming WaterForce model from Gigabyte, which goes the way of the Fury X of AMD And offers Cooling Water in a closed system straight out of the box, with very good results.

 Closed Water Circuits adapted to the 'simple' user are the future of the graphics card market?

-The GeForce GTX 980 Ti Extreme Gaming WaterForce is already marketed for a recommended price tag of 720 dollars, which is soon higher than 100 dollars from the cheapest GTX 980 Ti cards in the category.
-This addition may not suit everyone, and the mere fact that the card needs room for a radiator (which may be the second in the chassis, plus a radiator for liquid cooling for the system's general processor) - but for anyone interested in very high performance without compromising the noise levels it is willing to accept and with sensible temperatures There will undoubtedly be reason to consider it as an alternative toRadeon Fury X.
+The GeForce GTX 980 Ti Extreme Gaming WaterForce is already marketed for a recommended price tag of $ 720, which is close to $ 100 higher than the cheapest GTX 980 Ti cards in the category.
+This add-on may not suit everyone, as well as the fact that the card needs space for a radiator (which may be the second in the case, plus a radiator for liquid cooling for the system's overall processor) - but for anyone who wants very high performance without compromising on noise levels and sensible temperatures , There will no doubt be reason to consider it as an alternative toRadeon Fury X.

 what do you think?
 We'd love to hear your comments.